European Union affairs

 Sub-committees on EU affairs

-The Committee for EU Affairs has appointed 36 sector-specific sub-committees, which provide the foundation for the preparation of EU affairs by public officials.
+The Committee for EU Affairs has appointed 36 sector-specific sub-committees, which provide the foundation for public officials to prepare EU matters.
 The chairperson and secretary of each EU affairs sub-committee usually represent the competent ministry.

 The Ministry of Transport and Communications is responsible for two sub-committees.